kdas0501/Malliavin_CFA/README.md

   Computes the price of a European put option in the Verhulst model with piecewise-constant parameter inputs via the Malliavin calculus closed-form approximation method.

 - **ODE_Solver.py:**
-  Computes the ODE for v_{0, t} in the Verhulst model with piecewise_constant parameter inputs.
+  Computes the ODE for v_{0, t} in the Verhulst model with piecewise-constant parameter inputs.

 - **OmgG.py:**
   Contains methods OmgG1, OmgG2, OmgG3, OmgG4, methods which compute the integral operator (1 to 4 fold) for piecewise-constant parameter inputs.